jiecai1997/mapt/README.md

 ## Play around with Mapt!
 You can create an account, add your trips, view other user's mapt (if they are public), and see statistics about your travel history!
 Using the version of app.db given in the repo, you can view a sample profile by going to localhost:4200/1

+So that Gradescope wouldn't unzip our files, we are saving it as a .zp file.
+You can rename it as a zip file and decompress it to run as normal.